thunderbird/webext-docs/theme.rst

            "popup_affordance": "--arrowpanel-dimmed"
          }

-   .. _theme.ThemeExperiment.images:
+   .. _theme.^theme^experiment.images:

    .. api-member::
       :name: [``images``]
       :type: (object, optional)

       A *dictionary object* with one or more *key-value* pairs to map new theme image keys to internal Thunderbird CSS image variables.
-The new image key is usable as an image reference in :ref:`theme.ThemeType`.
+The new image key is usable as an image reference in :ref:`theme.^theme^type`.

       The following example maps the theme image key :value:`theme_toolbar` to the CSS variable `--toolbar-bgimage`: